ucldc/ucldc-docs/docs/dams/create-objects.md

 ---
 layout: doc
 title: Creating a Simple Object
-next_section: dams/edit-objects
+next_section: dams/complex-objects
 prev_section: dams/organization
 permalink: /create-objects/
 ---

-The Nuxeo DAMS allows you to create objects of four different document types:
+The Nuxeo DAMS allows you to create objects of four different document types of digital objects:

-- Picture
-- File
-- Video
-- Audio
+- Picture: use for graphic image-based objects (JPG, PNG, GIF, JPG2000, TIF, etc.)
+- File: use for moving images (OGG, AVI, MP4, FLV, etc.)
+- Audio: use for sound recordings (MP3, WAV, M4A, etc.)
+- File: use for text and other document formats (PDF, RTF, etc.)

 For the purpose of this documentation an object is a content file and its affiliated metadata record.
-Each of these document types have the same metadata model.
+Each of these document types has the same metadata model.
 The [metadata model]() follows Dublin Core standards, and includes Descriptive, Technical, and Rights Information.
 Unicode is supported in metadata.

 <!---
 TODO: metadata model document - link to ucldc wiki excel spreadsheet?
 --->

 The document types vary in the type of content file you can upload (<a href="http://doc.nuxeo.com/display/public/USERDOC/Supported+File+Formats" target="_blank"> Supported File Formats - Nuxeo Documentation</a>), and the kinds of derivatives Nuxeo automatically creates.
-Most common filetypes are supported.
+Most common file types are supported.

-Each document type can contain sub-objects of any of the four document types.
-There is no limit on the number of child objects.
-Child objects are viewable and orderable via the Summary tab of their parent object.
+Each document type can function as a complex object and can contain child-level components of any of the four document types.
+There is no limit on the number of components.
+Child-level components are viewable and orderable via the Summary tab of their parent-level object.

+In the documentation, we'll use Simple Object to refer to objects that are just a single content file and metadata record and Complex Object to refer to objects that have child-level components.
+We'll discuss [Complex Objects]({{ site.url }}{{ site.url }}/docs/dams/complex-objects/) more in the next section.

 <div class="walkthrough">Banana Slug Walkthrough</div>

-#### Creating a New Object
+#### Creating a New Simple Object

-We'll start by creating a picture object.
+We'll start by creating a simple object using the Picture document type.
 A sample image is available <a href="{{ site.url }}{{ site.baseurl }}/images/Medium_uc-davis-student-farm-49.jpg" download>here</a>, and some basic metadata is available below:

 | Identifier          | Local Identifier | Title               | Alternative Title                | Type  |
 |---------------------|------------------|---------------------|----------------------------------|-------|